FANDCS/AI_RAG/README.md

 ## Abilities
 - Support OCR from images, pdfs, pptx
 - In the index, a selection is made between sources containing more theory and sources that primarily feature logical content (Mathematics - Computer Science).
-'OneTime' refers to the folders containing  sources, meaning data that will be added to the model without indexing.<br>
+'OneTime' refers to the folders containing  sources, meaning data that will be added to the model without indexing<br>
-- It supports the automatic extraction of files to the output folder.
+- It supports the automatic extraction of files to the output folder
 - Multithread
 - Progress check